China's March exports rise 30.6% as global demand revives

 China’s March exports rise 30.6% as global demand revivesNew

-BEIJING (AP) — China’s exports rose 30.6% over a year earlier in March as global demand revived despite the persisting coronavirus pandemic.
-Customs data showed exports rose to $241 billion, decelerating from the dramatic 60.6% surge in the first two months of 2021.
+BEIJING (AP) — China’s exports rose 30.6% over a year earlier in March as global consumer demand strengthened and traders watched for signs of what President Joe Biden might do about reviving tariff war talks with Beijing.
+Customs data showed exports rose to $241 billion, decelerating from the dramatic 60.6% rebound in the first two months of 2021.
 Imports rose 38% over a year earlier to $227 billion in a sign of reviving Chinese economic activity.
 Exporters have benefited from the relatively early reopening of China’s economy and demand for Chinese-produced masks and other medical supplies while some governments are re-imposing anti-virus curbs that limit business and trade.